knetsolutions/KNet/docs/quick_start.rst

 KNet is compatible with **Python 2.7** only.

-KNet is currently supported and Tested in **Ubuntu 16.04 and 14.04** versions.
+KNet is currently supported only in **Ubuntu 16.04** version.

 We have used  Ubuntu 16.04 OS for the below demonstations.
-(The procedure is same for Ubuntu 14.04 OS also)

 .. figure::  imgs/quick_start/ubuntuversion_s.png
    :align:   center

-**The current released version is 1.0.6**
+**The current released version is 1.0.11**

 Installation
 -------------